Exploring the Historical Charm of Flavel House in Astoria, Oregon.

 The Carriage House is also where you would purchase tickets to take the self-guided tour of the Flavel House.

-The First Floor is comprised of the public rooms such as the grand entrance hall, the formal parlor, the music room, the library (the heart of the house), the dining room, and the conservatory.
-The butler’s pantry, the kitchen, and the mudroom make up the housekeeping area.
+The First Floor comprises the public rooms such as the grand entrance hall, the formal parlor, the music room, the library (the heart of the house), the dining room, and the conservatory.
+The butler's pantry, the kitchen, and the mudroom make up the housekeeping area.

 This is the music room.